RRoggia/java-generics/README.md

 * `List<? extends Integer>` has a relationship with `List<? extends Number>`.
 Since `Integer` is a subtype of `Number`.
 * `List<Integer>` has a relationship with `List<?>`.
 Since `Integer` is a concrete type and all concrete types are subtypes of `?`.

+### Type Erasure
+* Replace all type parameters in generic types with their bounds or Object if the type parameters are unbounded.
+The produced bytecode, therefore, contains only ordinary classes, interfaces, and methods.
+* Insert type casts if necessary to preserve type safety.
+* Generate bridge methods to preserve polymorphism in extended generic types.

 ### Type Parameter vs Bounded Type Parameter vs upper bounded wildcards vs unbounded wildcards
 *Type parameter* can only assume one type argument at time.